Should you write regards to close your next letter or email? What does it mean to send your regards, anyway?

 Historically, with best regards and with kindest regards have been used as a letter closing—a.k.a. a valediction.
 In decades past, regards implied not only esteem but also affection; today it sits somewhat higher on the spectrum of formality.
 While sending regards might have once been reserved for close friends and family, the tone it currently implies makes it well suited for informal correspondence, whether business or personal.
 A good definition for best regards, for example, would be a comparatively neutral “with my best wishes and esteem.”

-Using regards in a letter closing suggests that you have respect for the recipient, but not necessarily a close relationship with him or her.
-Because it is less formal than yours faithfully or sincerely, expressions with regards are perfect in emails, which tend to be less formal than letters anyway.
+Using regards in an email closing suggests that you have respect for the recipient, but not necessarily a close relationship with them.
+Because it is less formal than sincerely, expressions with regards are perfect in emails, which tend to be less formal than letters anyway.

 The more informal style for an email would be simply Regards.
 It can work for emails to people you work with regularly, but you might also want to consider that if you correspond with someone very frequently, no closing may be required at all.